 Students participating in school-sponsored groups and activities may solicit funds from other students, staff members, and members of the community in accordance with school guidelines.
-The following general rules apply to all fund-raisers:
+The following general rules apply to all fundraisers:

-- □ Crowd-funding activities are governed by Policy and Administrative Guideline 6605. - □ Students involved in the fund-raiser must not interfere with students participating in other activities when soliciting funds.

-Students may not participate in a fund-raising activity for a group in which they are not members without the approval of the students' counselor.

-- □ Students may not participate in fund-raising activities off school property without proper supervision by approved staff or other adults. - □ Students may not engage in house-to-house canvassing for any fund-raising activity.
+- Crowd-funding activities are governed by Policy and Administrative Guideline 6605. - Students involved in the fund-raiser must not interfere with students participating in other activities when soliciting funds. - Students may not participate in a fund-raising activity for a group in which they are not members without the approval of the students' counselor. - Students may not participate in fund-raising activities off school property without proper supervision by approved staff or other adults. - Students may not engage in house-to-house canvassing for any fund-raising activity. - Students may not participate in a fund-raising activity conducted by a parent group, booster club, or community organization on school property without the approval of the Principal.